Santos82/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of the current directory in a long format
+ script that changes the working directory to the user’s home directory